mishushakov/dialogflow-web-v2/README.md

 ## Customizing App & Connecting your Agent

-Open `config.js` and change the `gateway` variable to your Dialogflow Gateway URL
+Open `config.js` and change the `gateway` variable to your Dialogflow Gateway URL.
+If you don't know, what Dialogflow Gateway is, please read the docs one more time, because you have missed something out.

 Hint: the Dialogflow Gateway URL is always your google cloud project name + `.gateway.dialogflow.cloud.ushakov.co`.
 When you have troubles finding it, make sure you have connected your Agent to the Gateway, then visit the [console](https://dialogflow.cloud.ushakov.co/console/), click on "Manage" and copy the Gateway URL